PHLAK/Soxy/README.md

 From the Firefox menu navigate to Preferences -> Advanced -> Network (tab) then under the _Connection_ heading click on the _Settings_ button.
 In the menu that pops up select _Manual proxy configuration_.
-Now set the _SOCKS Host_ to `localhost` and the coresponding _Port_ to the port you specified (default is `1080`).
+Now set the _SOCKS Host_ to `localhost` and the corresponding _Port_ to the port you specified (default is `1080`).

 Additionally, you can enable DNS request proxying in Firefox as well.
 To do so enter `about:config` into the address bar and hit go.
-If you get a warning about voiding your warranty don't panic, simply hit the _I'll be carful, I promise!_ button to continue.
-Now enter `network.proxy.socks_remote_dns` into the _Filter_ input box and double click the coresponding result to change the _Value_ from `false` to `true`.
+If you get a warning about voiding your warranty don't panic, simply hit the _I'll be careful, I promise!_ button to continue.
+Now enter `network.proxy.socks_remote_dns` into the _Filter_ input box and double click the corresponding result to change the _Value_ from `false` to `true`.